 What is a “controller” or “processor”?

 “Controllers” and “processors” are terms lifted from the European GDPR.
-In the United States, the terms are used in the CPA, CTDPA, VCDPA, and UCPA.
-They have near-identical meanings, but there are subtle variations in statutory language.
+In the United States, the terms have near-identical meanings, but there are subtle variations in statutory language.

 For example, under Virginia law, a controller is a “natural or legal entity that, alone or jointly with others, determines the purpose and means of processing personal data.”
 A processor in Virginia is an entity that processes data on behalf of a controller.

-Colorado uses these same terms in its law, but in defining them refers to a “person” rather than a “natural or legal entity.”
+Colorado and Iowa use these same terms in their laws, but in defining them refer to a “person” rather than a “natural or legal entity.”
 Legally, the terms mean the same thing.
 Yet the different wordings show how legalese, without intending to, can make parsing these statutes something of a head-spinning experience.